 Children learn about and develop our Christian values in a safe, welcoming and inclusive environment.
 Each worship involves music, quiet opportunity for reflection and our School Prayer.

 We have whole school Collective Worship on a Monday, Tuesday and Thursday.
 During our Collective Worship, we have bible readings and stories, as well as discussions based on the Christian Value of the term.
 On a Wednesday, we have collective worship as a phase where staff share Bible stories and readings, again in line with the current Christian Value, and have opportunities to hold more focused discussions.
 On a Friday, the whole school gathers once more for a Collective Worship where the achievements of the children are recognised.
 Each month, parents are invited to join our celebrations.

 Through worship children are made aware of world celebrations and other significant events such as Remembrance Sunday.

 Termly Worship Leaders are elected by each class to play a part in planning whole school worship.
 Children are invited to write prayers for assemblies and can discuss themes with their peers during collective worship.

-We value visitors into school to lead Collective Worship alongside our Worship Leaders such as a local churches group who deliver ‘Open the Book’ assemblies, our local vicar, Reverend Carol, members of the Governing Body and representatives from other faiths.
+We value visitors into school to lead Collective Worship alongside our Worship Leaders such as a local churches group who deliver ‘Open the Book’ assemblies, members of the Governing Body and representatives from other faiths.